 - you have not signed a renewal agreement.

 Your landlord or agent will still be able to charge you fees.
 This includes charges for:

 - admin costs for things like phone calls and postage

 - late payment fees

-- fees for changing your tenancy.
+- fees for changing your renting agreement.